 In addition to being a member of the Law Society of British Columbia, the Law Society of Upper Canada, and the Canadian Bar and Victoria Bar associations, Andy is also Proline’s managing broker and holds licenses in strata management and rental property management.

 He also participates in long distance trail running – sometimes competing in races up to 100 km long.
-He and his family live in Saanich.
+He and his family live in the Western Communities.

 Fiona joined the Board in 2021.
 She’s a Registered Nurse with extensive health care experience, particularly in seniors’ care.
 She holds a Master of Health Science and a Bachelor of Science in Nursing, diplomas in General Nursing and Psychiatric Nursing, and has held Gerontological Nursing Certification from the Canadian Nurses Association.

 Among other things, Fiona’s professional background includes 30 years’ experience as a Clinical Nurse Specialist (gerontology) and Director of Care at long term care homes in Victoria.
 She has a particular interest in dementia care.
 Career highlights include research visits to examine housing and care for persons with dementia in Sweden and Scotland.

 Fiona has been recognized with a Queen’s Diamond Jubilee Medal, received the Registered Nurses Association of BC’s 2001 Award of Excellence in Nursing Practice, and has widely presented on healthcare in various local, national, and international forums.

 She has also taught in health care facilities under the auspices of McMaster University and the University of Victoria, has wide experience with Accreditation and quality improvement initiatives in health care settings, and currently serves as a long-term care consultant.

 Fiona resides in Esquimalt with her spouse David.
 She enjoys cycling and playing the piano.